 If you suspect a thumb fracture, especially a Rolando, or Bennett’s fracture at the base of the thumb then seek medical attention as soon as possible.

-- Initial treatment of a suspected thumb fracture includes immobilization with a splint and applying ice or cold water to reduce pain and swelling.
+Initial treatment of a suspected thumb fracture is to immobilise with a splint and apply ice or cold water to reduce pain and swelling.

-- If it is a simple fracture which has not become displaced, the thumb may be immobilized in a thumb spica cast.
+If it is a simple fracture that has not become displaced, the thumb may be immobilized in a thumb spica cast.
 This goes from the forearm to the hand and continues onto the thumb.
 Therefore, immobilizing the entire thumb joint.